Got questions about NAHU’s Medicare Advantage and Part D certification training? We’ve got answers!

 How much does NAHU Medicare Certification cost?

-$125.
-There are no hidden fees and no additional costs for the CE credits that come with it.
+$100.
+There are no hidden fees and no additional costs for the CE credits.

 Do I have to be a member of NAHU to complete this certification?

-No. However, NAHU members do receive additional access to professional resources.
+No. However, NAHU members do receive additional access to savings and professional resources.